The Many Faces of FBC:

 We hope this information helps you get to know us a bit better.

 Our community gathers for worship on Sunday mornings at 10am both in the Sanctuary, a beautiful space dating back to 1888, and in a smaller space we call the Chapel.
 We gather to sing, to pray, and to listen.

 Our service , which lasts one hour, appeals to those looking for a forward thinking and inclusive worship experience that draws on music and liturgy, old and new

-We share the bread and the cup of Communion on the first Sunday of each month with an open table (meaning anyone who wants to share the bread and the cup are invited to do so).
+We share the bread and the cup of Communion on the first Sunday of each month in the Sanctuary with an open table (meaning anyone who wants to share the bread and the cup are invited to do so).

 Infants and kids of all ages are loved and valued members of the community, and welcome participants in our worship.
 In addition, our professionally-staffed nursery and our Sunday morning kids team invite kids of all ages to explore the stories of the Bible and life in community together.